NRCan/geo-deep-learning/README.md

 - Images to be classified

 Outputs:
-- csv file associating each image by its file path to a label
+- csv file associating each image by its file path to a label.
+This file also contains the class prediction vector with the classes in the same order as in classes.csv if it was generated during training.

 Process:
 - The process will load trained weights to the specified architecture and perform a classification task on all the images contained in the ```working_folder```.
+- The full file path of the classified image, the class identified, as well as the top 5 most likely classes and their value will be displayed on the screen